 Before you begin VMkernel migration back to the VSS or VDS switch, ensure that the VMkernel interfaces are functional and connectivity is up on the N-VDS switch.

 Port group exists on the vSphere ESXi server.

 - In the NSX Manager UI, go to Fabric -> Nodes -> Transport Nodes.

 - Select the Transport node, click Actions -> Migrate ESX VMkernel and Physical Adapters.

 - Add the VMkernel adapters and associated logical switches.

 - Add the physical adapter corresponding to the VMkernel interface.
-Ensure that at least one physical adapter stays connected to the VSS switch.
+Ensure that at least one physical adapter stays connected to the VSS or VDS switch.